 OV certificates are good, but extended validation certificates are better.
 OV certificates require a single vetting from the CA, while EV certificates require continual monitoring based on the guidelines for extended validation.

 The verification process is much stricter and the price is much higher.
 For major online outlets, though, an EV certificate can improve consumer trust and increase online sales.

 For anything else, the certificate is largely unnecessary.
 Even major websites that don’t collect user information don’t use EV certificates.
 If you are using one, the browser will show a green address bar with a lock, along with the name of your company.

 There is no shortage of confusing acronyms when it comes to cybersecurity and the change from SSL to TLS doesn’t help that.
 Though the protocols are different, they accomplish the same goal: a secure connection between the server and the user.

 As far as certificates go, the terms are interchangeable, so don’t worry about upgrading an SSL certificate to a TLS certificate.
 They’re the same thing.

 to get the latest on new releases and more.

-If you’re looking for web hosting providers that can guide you through the process, make sure to read our web hosting reviews.
-You can also read our guide to the best cheap web hosting to learn how to do it without much coin.
+If you’re looking for web hosting providers that can guide you through the process, make sure to read our best cheap web hosting to learn how to do it without much coin.

 Is there anything else you’re curious about with SSL or TLS connections?
 Let us know in the comments below and, as always, thanks for reading.